 Branding at its most simple is all about the feeling or emotional ties that a consumer has when they hear or think of your company.
 Consider it a mental picture of what your company represents to consumers, and the feelings they associate with it.

 It is imperative when building a brand that you start with the emotional element first.

 We like to think that we make choices based on rational analysis, however most of our decisions are made from the instinctive subconscious part of our brains, what we may refer to as gut instinct.
 On the surface, these gut reactions seem rash and illogical, but they are actually the result of countless instances of subconscious emotional reactions.
 When we are tasked with making a choice, we recall our emotions from similar previous decisions both negative and positive.
 These emotions imprint on our brains and result in preferences that we then carry with us to our next decision.

 When thinking about branding, most people’s first thought is that they want their branding / logo / etc to LOOK good.
 Don’t get me wrong, this is absolutely important; however what is more important is that your branding makes your customers FEEL good.
 The best branding creates a bond between your company and your customer by triggering their emotions.

 When you tie your branding to emotions, you get a three-tiered effect (Engagement, Retention, Referral).
 Firstly, emotions trigger your customers to DO something.
 They will be much more likely engage with your company and respond to your call to action.
-From that point you have already established an emotional connection with your customer and they will be motivated to continue to work with you, and only you, creating a lasting and loyal relationship.
-Thirdly, people who have experienced an emotion will be motivated to share their experience with others, creating a second layer or word of mouth marketing.
+From that point you have already established an emotional connection with your customer.
+They will be motivated to continue to work with you, and only you, creating a lasting and loyal relationship.
+Thirdly, people who have experienced an emotion will be motivated to share their experience with others.
+Thus, creating a second layer or word of mouth marketing.
 Neat, right?